Kjartan Jóhannsson: Political career

 Kjartan was elected to the executive council of the Social Democratic Party of Iceland in 1972 and as its vice chairman in 1974.
 That year he was also elected to the municipal council of the township of Hafnarfjörður on behalf of the party.
 He became a member of the Alþingi in 1978, and was re-elected three times, in 1979, 1983, and 1987.
 Appointed to the position of Minister of Fisheries in 1978, Kjartan quickly became known for his controversial views of conservation, more specifically regarding over-fishing and over-investment in the fisheries sector.
 He put a moratorium on investment in new fishing vessels and stopped fishing of select species where over-fishing was evident and advocated a quota system in fisheries.
 Most notably he put a total stop on capelin fishing at the point where scientists evaluated the remaining spawning stock had been brought down to 400 thousand tons.
 This has remained the benchmark ever since.
 As minister of fisheries, he was a vocal spokesman for Iceland in its conflict with Norway over capelin fishing rights, north of Iceland up to the Jan Mayen area.

 As minister of commerce, in 1979, Kjartan abolished import restrictions on confectionery, bread and biscuits, making their trade free, which caused some turmoil initially.
 He was voted chairman of the Social Democratic Party in 1980, after challenging the sitting chairman, Benedikt Gröndal, who withdrew his candidacy.
 Kjartan's period as chair was tumultuous.
 A fraction of the party under the leadership of Vilmundur Gylfason broke away before the Parliamentary elections in 1983, forming the Alliance of Social Democrats and leading to a great loss of votes for the Social Democratic Party.
 In the following year Kjartan lost re-election for chairman to Jón Baldvin Hannibalsson.

-During the period of 1986–89, Kjartan chaired committees and working groups proposing reforms in taxation; introducing 'pay-as-you-go' in income tax (termed income tax withholding in the U.S.), replacing sales tax with value added tax, and reforming housing loans.
-Furthermore, he chaired a committee for evaluation of the development of European integration, in particular regarding EU's internal market.
+During the period of 1986–89, Kjartan chaired committees and working groups proposing reforms in taxation; introducing 'pay-as-you-go' in income tax, replacing sales tax with value added tax, and reforming housing loans.
+Furthermore, he chaired a committee for evaluation of the development of European integration, in particular regarding the European Union's internal market.

 In 1988, Kjartan was elected speaker of the Lower Chamber of the Althing, a position he remained in until 1989.

 He was member of the Parliamentary Committee of EFTA from 1985 to 1989, and was its chairman from 1985 to 1986.
-He took a leading role in the committee drafting a recommendation to the Ministerial Council of EFTA for positive response to the so-called 'Delors Initiative' for a closer relationship between EFTA and The EU.
+He took a leading role in the committee drafting a recommendation to the Ministerial Council of EFTA for positive response to the so-called 'Delors Initiative' for a closer relationship between EFTA and the EU.

 He was also an initiator and in a leading role in the committee on the policy-making recommendation to the EFTA ministers to proceed towards complete liberalization in intra EFTA trade in fish, which was adopted in Hamar 24 June 1987, after two years of discussion.